jamesgleave/DD_protocol/README.md

 * `sanity_check.py` removes overlaps between the sets.

-* `extracting_morgan.py` and `extracting_smiles.py` extract Morgan fingerprints and SMILES for the molecules that were randomly sampled, and save them in `morgan` and `smiles` folders inside the directory of the current iteration.
+* `extracting_morgan.py` and `extracting_smiles.py` extract Morgan fingerprints and SMILES for the molecules that were randomly sampled, and saves them in `morgan` and `smiles` folders inside the directory of the current iteration.

 **IMPORTANT:** For `molecular_file_count_updated.py` AND `sampling.py` the option `left_mol_directory` must be the directory from where molecules are sampled; for iteration 1, `left_mol_directory` is the directory where the Morgan fingerprints of the library are stored; BUT for successive iterations this must be the path to `morgan_1024_predictions` folder of the previous iteration.
 This will ensure that sampling is done progressively on better scoring subsets of the database over the course of DD.